Skip to main content

 An external user is a user that does not belong to the other two groups, for example a malicious actor outside of the organization.
 The security model of Backstage currently assumes that this group does not have any direct access to Backstage, and it is the responsibility of each adopter of Backstage to make sure this is the case.

-Integrator Responsibilities
+Operator Responsibilities

-Other responsibilities include protecting the integrity of configuration files as it may otherwise be possible to introduce vulnerable configurations, as well as the confidentiality of configured secrets related to Backstage as these typically include authentication details to third party systems.
+An operator is responsible for protecting the integrity of configuration files as it may otherwise be possible to introduce vulnerable configurations, as well as the confidentiality of configured secrets related to Backstage as these typically include authentication details to third party systems.

-The integrator is ultimately responsible for auditing usage of internal and external plugins as these run on the host system and have access to configuration and secrets.
+The operator is ultimately responsible for auditing usage of internal and external plugins as these run on the host system and have access to configuration and secrets.
 When installing plugins from sources like NPM, you should vet these in the same way that you would vet any other package installed from that source.

-The integrator is also responsible for maintaining the resolved NPM dependencies of their Backstage project.
+The operator is also responsible for maintaining the resolved NPM dependencies of their Backstage project.
 This involves ensuring that yarn.lock receives updated versions of packages that have vulnerabilities, when those fixed versions are in range of what the Backstage packages request in their respective package.json files.
 This is commonly done by employing automated tooling such as Dependabot, Snyk, and/or Renovate on your own repository.
 When fixed versions exist that are not in range of what Backstage packages request, or when larger operations such as switching out an entire dependency for another one is required, maintainers collaborate with contributors to try to address those dependency declarations in the main project as soon as possible.

 Common Backend Configuration